The density distribution and physical origins of intermittency in supersonic, highly magnetised turbulence with diverse modes of driving: Supersonic turbulence Simulations

-We use a modified version of \textsc{flash} based on version~4.0.1 \citep{Fryxell2000,Dubey2008} to solve the MHD equations in a periodic box with dimensions $L^3$, on a uniform grid with resolution $512^3-576^3$, using the multi-wave, approximate Riemann solver framework described in \citet{Bouchut2010} and implemented in \textsc{flash} in \citet{Waagan2011}.
+where $\vecB{v}$ is the fluid velocity, $\rho$ the density, $\vecB{B}$ the magnetic field, $c_s$ the sound speed, and $\vecB{F}$ the turbulent acceleration field.
+To solve the equations we use a modified version of \textsc{flash} based on version~4.0.1 \citep{Fryxell2000,Dubey2008} in a periodic box with dimensions $\V=L^3$, on a uniform grid with resolution $288^3-576^3$, using the multi-wave, approximate Riemann solver framework described in \citet{Bouchut2010} and implemented in \textsc{flash} in \citet{Waagan2011}.
 We utilise up to approximately 6000 compute cores in parallel, for roughly one million compute hours for the most supersonic and magnetised simulations, running at almost $99\%$ efficiency on the Gadi supercomputer hosted by the National Computing Infrastructure Australia.
 For details on the performance of the modified \textsc{flash} code we refer the readers to \citet{Federrath2021} and for more details about the current simulations \citet{Beattie2020}, \citet{Beattie2020c}, and \citet{Beattie2021}.
-With a grid resolution of $\gtrsim 512^3$ many previous studies have found that the 1-point density statistics are well converged \citep[e.g.][]{Kowal2007,Kitsionas2009,Federrath2010,Price2010,Kritsuk2011,Federrath2013,Mohapatra2021}, hence using a $\gtrsim 512^3$ computational grid is an appropriate resolution for discussing converged $s$ statistics.
+With a grid resolution of $\sim 288^3$ many previous studies have found that the 1-point density statistics are well converged \citep[e.g.][]{Kowal2007,Kitsionas2009,Federrath2010_solendoidal_versus_compressive,Price2010,Kritsuk2011,Federrath2013,Mohapatra2021,Beattie2022_va_fluctuations}, hence using a $\gtrsim 288^3$ computational grid is an appropriate resolution for discussing converged $s$ statistics.